 Over the movement’s last decade its size and impact has been exemplified by the annual Yom Ha’atzmaut tefilla, the community’s largest annual celebration of Israel.
 The unique ruach of Bnei Akiva chaverim draws a crowd of 1500 people every year, and has been addressed by distinguished guests such as Prime Minister Gordon Brown, Theresa May and Chief Rabbis Sacks and Mirvis.

-In 2019 Bnei Akiva and Bachad will be celebrating 80 years since becoming a national movement, with 80 celebratory events planned to mark the occasion.
+In 2019 Bnei Akiva and Bachad celebrated 80 years since becoming a national movement, with 80 celebratory events marking the occasion including a Hachnasat Sefer Torah.

 ”"My one regret - I didn't make a diary!
 I love Bnei Akiva because it makes everyone feel they are part of a family... at National Weekend parents came and it was outstanding..
 Parents loved being up on their chairs and the children were so embarrassed... it was like a reunion for every generation"Rosemary Davidson